danilondonusma/Strikezone_betsonline/README.md

 - **Recommendation:** Double down on Liga BetPlay by offering more markets, promotions, and marketing campaigns tied to Colombian football.
 - **Study the odds calibration** in Liga BetPlay and replicate it across other competitions.

-### 3. "Resultado Exacto" and "Ambos Anotan" — Complex Markets Attract Sharp Bettors
+### 3. "Resultado Exacto" and "Ambos Anotan": Complex Markets Attract Sharp Bettors

 These markets (Exact Score and Both Teams to Score) are among the most complex and carry the highest odds.
 Their high wagered volume suggests that a subset of StrikeZone users — potentially **"Sharp Bettors"** — prefer high-risk, high-reward markets.